 I am a Licensed Practical Nurse, EMT, Wilderness EMT, phlebotomist, and CPR/ First Aid instructor.
 I also instruct disaster medicine with a well known firm and am currently working on my RN.
 In addition to all that, I work full-time and have done this over the last several years.
 In addition to this training, I have had the opportunity to care for two relatives on hospice.

 The first steps are to learn the basics and have the proper supplies ready.
-Then, take the next step to learn how to suture a wound or remove a bullet.

 The Most Neglected Medical Training